sgod1/install-instana/README.md

 Select new version combination and update `INSTANA_PLUGIN_VERSION` and `INSTANA_VERSION` values in `..\instana.env` file.<br/>
 When upgrading versions follow Instana documentation on version sequence.<br/>

-After versions are updated in `../instana.env` file you need to download and install new instana plugin.<br/>
+After versions are updated in the `../instana.env` file you need to download and install new instana plugin.<br/>
 Run:<br/>
 ```
+0-wget-instana-plugin.sh
 0-install-kubectl-plugin.sh
-0-wget-instana-plugin.sh
 ```
 Check that plugin/version combination agree with the installed plugin.<br/>
 ```